 If the institution is not required to return all of the excess funds, the student must return the remaining amount.
 The law provides that students are only required to return 50 percent of the grant assistance they received or were scheduled to receive.
 The student portion of grants will not be returned if the grant overpayment is \$50 or less.
 Any amount that students have to return is called an overpayment.
 Students are required to make arrangements with the institution or the U.S. Department of Education to return the unearned grant funds.
 If a grant overpayment results from the calculation, the institution will notify the student within 30 days of the date of determination that the student withdrew or otherwise ceased attendance to coordinate arrangements to return the unearned grant funds.
 Students will have 45 days to make repayment arrangements with the institution from the date of the institution's notice of overpayment.
-Failure to make satisfactory repayment arrangements for the student portion of unearned grant funds.
+Failure to make satisfactory repayment arrangements for the student portion of unearned grant funds may result in the student losing eligibility for Title IV funds.